-Title Pharmacists to add warning labels to opioids Degree of recognition National Media name/outlet News GP Media type Web Country Australia Date 29/07/20 Description Associate Professor Mark Morgan, Chair of the RACGP Expert Committee – Quality Care (REC–QC), told newsGP that opioids are being overused for chronic non-cancer pain in Australia, and said prescribing should be ‘wrapped up’ with a plan for de-prescribing.
+Title Pharmacists to add warning labels to opioids Degree of recognition National Media name/outlet News GP Media type Web Country/Territory Australia Date 29/07/20 Description Associate Professor Mark Morgan, Chair of the RACGP Expert Committee – Quality Care (REC–QC), told newsGP that opioids are being overused for chronic non-cancer pain in Australia, and said prescribing should be ‘wrapped up’ with a plan for de-prescribing.

 ‘There needs to be a cultural shift away from the use of opioids for most chronic non-cancer pain because there are enormous personal risks, identifiable harms and societal costs from having such high levels of use,’ he said.